-- Each fee listed is per visit. - Fees in the tables are exclusive of Value Added Tax (VAT). - Fees are subject to change at any time, and notification in this regard may be only to the ship's agent.
+- Each fee listed is as per the visit. - Fees in the tables are exclusive of Value Added Tax (VAT). - Fees are subject to change at any time, and notification in this regard may be only to the ship's agent.